Socialism: History

+20th century

 In the first half of the 20th century, the Soviet Union and the communist parties of the Third International around the world, came to represent socialism in terms of the Soviet model of economic development and the creation of centrally planned economies directed by a state that owns all the means of production, although other trends condemned what they saw as the lack of democracy.
 The establishment of the People's Republic of China in 1949, saw socialism introduced.
 China established a self-sufficient and self-reliant economy that was state-led and focused on rapid industrialization.
 Other policies included land redistribution and the Anti-Rightist Movement, followed by the disastrous Great Leap Forward.

+Elsewhere, in contrast, reformist social democrats and democratic socialists came to power through the ballot box.
 In the UK, Herbert Morrison said that "socialism is what the Labour government does" whereas Aneurin Bevan argued socialism requires that the "main streams of economic activity are brought under public direction", with an economic plan and workers' democracy.
 Some argued that capitalism had been abolished.
-Socialist governments established the mixed economy with partial nationalisations and social welfare.
+Socialist governments established the mixed economy with partial nationalisations and social welfare, as represented for example by the Nordic model.

 By 1968, the prolonged Vietnam War gave rise to the New Left, socialists who tended to be critical of the Soviet Union and social democracy.
 Anarcho-syndicalists and some elements of the New Left and others favoured decentralised collective ownership in the form of cooperatives or workers' councils.
 In 1989, the Soviet Union saw the end of communism, marked by the Revolutions of 1989 across Eastern Europe, culminating in the dissolution of the Soviet Union in 1991.
 Socialists have adopted the causes of other social movements such as environmentalism, feminism and progressivism.